chris-hzc/chris-hzc.github.io/_pages/about.md

 # 🎖 Honors and Awards
-- 🏀 *2018.12* Champion of Mingyue Cup Basketball Match of BNU (FMVP)
+- 🏀 *2018.12* Champion of Mingyue Cup Basketball Match of BNU
 - 🏆 *2017/2018/2019* First-class scholarship of Beijing Normal University

 # 📖 Educations